ameily/cincoconfig/docs/recipes.rst

     wh.url = 'https://google.com'
     config.issue_webhooks.append(wh)

-Here, the ``webhook`` schema is usable across mutliple configurations.
-As seen here, it is not very intuative to create reusable configuration items.
+Here, the ``webhook`` schema is usable across multiple configurations.
+As seen here, it is not very intuitive to create reusable configuration items.
 The Schema :meth:`~cincoconfig.Schema.make_type` method is designed to make working with these reusable configurations easier. ``make_type`` creates a new type, inheriting from :class:`~cincoconfig.Config` that is more Pythonic.